Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 Fortunately, Burst-compiled code does not count as managed code, so as long as all code on the audio thread is Burst-compiled from the start, then GC pauses won’t affect the audio thread.
 This is why some Unity samples use `[BurstCompile(CompileSynchronously = true)]`.
-However, this only affects the editor.
+However, `CompileSynchronously` only affects the editor.

 In the editor, designers should generally wait for Burst eager compilation to finish before entering play mode.
-And developers can often get away with Burst being disabled as long as the array size is 1024 or larger, they are running a simpler debug scene, and they have their computer audio turned down a bit.
+And developers can often get away with Burst being disabled as long as the array size is 1024 or larger while running a simpler debug scene, and they have their computer audio turned down a bit.

 ### Avoid Logging